blitzdex27/node-begin/readme.md

 - Default: node devSrc
 - All configs: node devSrc -a
 - Custom: node devSrc -c configNames (e.g. node devSrc -c nodemon eslint)
-- Uninstall: node devSrc -a
+- Uninstall: node devSrc -u
+- Add scripts: node devSrc -s

 Note that when webpack is installed, your index.js from ./src folder will have "require('regeneration-runtime)" declaration on top of your code.
 It will also install that that npm in your production dependencies.
 This is needed to make the webpack output file to run appropriately.